neleazar/neleazar/README.md

 # Eleazar Neamat

 Hi there!
-I'm Eleazar, a motivated and highly skilled educator with a Master's degree in Mathematics and Data Science at Uppsala University Sweden.
+I'm Eleazar, a motivated with a Master's degree in Mathematics and Data Science at Uppsala University Sweden.
 Currently I'm Machine Learning and Data Science Trainee at [Integrify](http://www.integrify.io/).

 ## Skills and Experience
 - Analytical and problem-solving mindset